-Drospirenone and ethinyl estradiol tablet is a birth control pill.
+Nikki is a birth control pill.
 It contains two female hormones, a synthetic estrogen called ethinyl estradiol and a progestin called drospirenone.

 The progestin drospirenone may increase potassium.
-Therefore, you should not take drospirenone and ethinyl estradiol tablets if you have kidney, liver or adrenal disease because this could cause serious heart and health problems.
+Therefore, you should not take Nikki if you have kidney, liver or adrenal disease because this could cause serious heart and health problems.
 Other drugs may also increase potassium.
-If you are currently on daily, long-term treatment for a chronic condition with any of the medications below, you should consult your healthcare provider about whether drospirenone and ethinyl estradiol tablets are right for you, and during the first month that you take drospirenone and ethinyl estradiol tablets, you should have a blood test to check your potassium level.
+If you are currently on daily, long-term treatment for a chronic condition with any of the medications below, you should consult your healthcare provider about whether Nikki is right for you, and during the first month that you take Nikki, you should have a blood test to check your potassium level.